Fhlpmah/weather-app/README.md

 # weather-app
-Weather-app with vanilla javascript using Axios to Fetch
+Weather-app with vanilla javascript using basic Fetch APi